 Lawful Bases: contract performance, legitimate interests (to enable us to assess your eligibility and affordability prior to potentially issuing credit)

 (d) In relation to fraud/crime prevention ► personal information we have collected from you will be shared with fraud prevention agencies that will use it to prevent fraud and money-laundering and to verify your identity.
 If fraud is detected, you could be refused finance, or your existing facility may be frozen, pending investigation.
+Where personal information includes biometric data, this is collected, processed and retained by trusted third-party suppliers who undergo thorough due diligence to ensure compliance with applicable data protection regulations.
 Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found by clicking here.

 (e) To undertake continuing checks and monitoring ► to monitor queries and transactions to ensure service quality and compliance with procedures.